Ricardo Breceda

 Ricardo Breceda is an artist most well known for his large metal sculptures of animals.
 He was born in the town of Villa Unión in the state of Durango, Mexico, but now resides in Aguanga, California.
-He is unmarried and has two daughters, Lianna and Arabi.
+He is unmarried and has two daughters, Lianna and Arabie.
 He originally worked as a cowboy boots salesman and a construction worker, but a construction accident caused him to leave the latter job.
 He made a metal sculpture of a Tyrannosaurus rex for his daughter Lianna after she asked for a dinosaur for Christmas following a viewing of Jurassic Park III.

 He continued work on sculptures, and was eventually discovered by a philanthropist named Dennis Avery who paid him to construct one piece.
 Avery then allowed Breceda to build more than 100 sculptures on his property at Galleta Meadows Estate.
 The sculptures are based on beasts found in a book that depicts now-fossilized creatures in the Anza Borrego Desert as well as mythological creatures.
 Notable statues made by Breceda include a stagecoach pulled by horses, a large serpent, and a Tyrannosaurus rex.

 Breceda was the subject of a book called "Ricardo Breceda: Accidental Artist", and his art was cited by both The Huffington Post and The San Diego Union-Tribune as reasons why people should visit the Anza-Borrego Desert.
 His outdoor studio location, known for its rustic charm and open landscape, is located on Highway 79 in Aguanga, California.
 It is accessible to the public as a space to view the variety and scale of the artwork as well as purchase it.